cwensel/cascading/README.md

 See [http://cascading.wensel.net/downloads/#maven](https://cascading.wensel.net/downloads/#maven) for example Maven pom dependency settings.

-Source and Javadoc artifacts (using the appropriate classifier) are also available through Conjars.
+Source and Javadoc artifacts (using the appropriate classifier) are also available through Maven.

 Note that `cascading-hadoop2-mr1`, and `cascading-hadoop2-tez` have a `provided` dependency on the Hadoop jars so that it won't get sucked into any application packaging as a dependency, typically.